Red Varieties for 2020

 Amish Paste (80 days) Amish heirloom discovered in Wisconsin.
 A large paste variety that is extremely tasty and excellent for canning, sauces and salsa.
 Is also excellent eaten fresh.
 Meaty with few seeds.
 Indeterminate.

-Andrew Rahart’s Jumbo Red (80 days) This beefsteak has exceptional taste and aroma; a great slicer that is very dense and meaty.
+SOLD OUT Andrew Rahart’s Jumbo Red (80 days) This beefsteak has exceptional taste and aroma; a great slicer that is very dense and meaty.
 Andrew Rahart lived North of New York city and collected seeds from the local immigrants.
 This one is a mainstay.
 Indeterminate.

-Baxter’s Bush Cherry (60 days) Very tasty 1″ bright red cherry.
+SOLD OUT Baxter’s Bush Cherry (60 days) Very tasty 1″ bright red cherry.
 Great for snacking or salads.
 Vigorous and productive.
 Determinate growth habit which eliminated the need for staking.
 Works well in the topsy turvy tomato growing systems.
 Determinate.